terra-money/terra.py/docs/common/keys_wallet.rst

 MnemonicKey
 -----------
 A MnemonicKey derives a private key using a BIP39 mnemonic seed phrase, and provides key-derivation options based on the BIP44 HD path standard.
 A mnemonic is a string that is optional in the class.
 If not provided, a 24-word mnemonic will be generated.
+If you want to generate a random mnemonic, you can create a MnemonicKey without any arguments:

 .. automodule:: class MnemonicKey(RawKey):
     """